robertsledge/ActiveDirectoryLab/README.md

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/4.JPG)

-More to come later tonight or tomorrow.
+More to come later tonight or tomorrow, including setting up our domain controller, adding users, and of course, attacking it with exploits.

+Talk soon.
 Have a great day!